 The fair value attributable to the hedged risk is recognised as a fair value adjustment to the hedged item on the balance sheet.
 In an effective fair value hedge relationship, movements in this fair value adjustment are largely offset by movements in the fair value of the hedging instrument.
-Any residual is recognised as ineffectiveness in net trading income in the income statement.
-Executed rates have not been shown as these would represent the market reference rates at the time of designation.
+Any residual movement is recognised as ineffectiveness in net trading income in the income statement.
+Executed rates for fair value hedges have not been shown as these would represent the market reference rates at the time of designation.